 CLICK HERE to contact the Ministerial Search Committee

 CLICK HERE for the Ministerial Packet.

 Your ministerial search committee is happy to report that we’ve received applications from 19 potential ministers.
 We’ve been busy reading their materials, listening to their sermons on-line, and arranging for phone interviews.
 Our current goal is to narrow the field to four candidates.
 On four separate weekends, each of these final candidates will meet with the Ministerial Search Committee in person, and then the search committee will see them preach at a “neutral” pulpit in the area.
-On April 2, we will make an offer to one candidate, and that candidate will be at The Unitarian Church in Westport from April 25th through May 3rd, preaching and meeting with all of us.
+On April 2, we will make an offer to one candidate, and that candidate will be at The Unitarian Universalist Congregation in Westport from April 25th through May 3rd, preaching and meeting with all of us.
 On May 3rd, following the second service, the congregation will vote on whether to call this minister.
 If 90% or more of the congregation approves, we’ll have a new minister!

-Our congregational “Information Packet” is a website that presents visual, welcoming and attractive information about The Unitarian Church in Westport to potential ministers.
+Our congregational “Information Packet” is a website that presents visual, welcoming and attractive information about The Unitarian Universalist Congregation in Westport to potential ministers.
 The information packet is now open to all in our congregation.
 Just use the following link http://TUCW.org/ministerial-packet/ to access it.
 Rob Zuckerman, Jenny Klein and Charles Klein all spent countless hours designing and developing the Information Packet.
 Please help us in thanking them for all of their good work